DOT Physicals for CDL & Non-CDL Drivers

 Same Day Appointment Available.

-- Free laminated medical card for your wallet.
+- Free Laminated Medical Card for your wallet.

-- We help drivers.
-Drivers with certain medical conditions need a medical examiner who not only knows the DOT and CDL physical exam requirements, but who is interested in helping the driver maintain their livelihood.
+- We Help Drivers.
+Drivers with certain medical conditions need a medical examiner who not only knows the DOT and CDL physical exam requirements but who is interested in helping the driver maintain their livelihood.

 FMCSA DOT Certified Medical Examiner

-What Is DOT Physical Exam?
+What Is a DOT Physical?

-STEP 2.
-The Exam: After you provide your medical history, our examiner will review the information you provided.
+After you provide your medical history, our examiner will review the information you provided.
 He will go over any medical conditions you may have and perform the exam.
 The exam may include:

-STEP 3.
-Paperwork for Certificate: Once your medical history and exam are complete, the clinic will fill out all the necessary paperwork to process the exam results.
+Once your medical history and exam are complete, the clinic will fill out all the necessary paperwork to process the exam results.
 After you successfully pass the physical and completion of paperwork, you’ll get your DOT Medical Examiner’s Certificate to keep with you at all times when you’re driving.

-Preparing for Your Physical Exam
+Preparing for Your DOT Physical Exam

 Exam only takes about 30 minutes.
+Note: time may vary depending on the driver’s health.

 What Do I Need to Bring?